 Azure Fundamentals Microsoft Learn Module demonstrates how IaaS and PaaS can classify Azure services.
 Moreover, Azure empowers flexible hybrid cloud deployments and supports a variety of common tools, such as Visual Studio and the Azure CLI, to manage Azure environments.

-IaaS and PaaS Azure service classification and categoriesHere is a summary of the Azure services used in the whitepaper scenario besides the managed MySQL offerings described previously.
+IaaS and PaaS Azure service classification and categories.

+Here is a summary of the Azure services used in the whitepaper scenario besides the managed MySQL offerings described previously.

 Virtual Machines (IaaS): You will begin by running a PHP sample application on an Azure Windows Server Virtual Machine.